Q: What’s the difference between a credit report and a credit score?

 A: Before the 2007-2008 U.S. financial crisis, a FICO score in the range of 700 to 720 was considered to be excellent.
-Because of the large number of defaults during the crisis, creditors and lenders have become more cautious and currently (August 2013) look for scores in the 740 to 760 range.
+Because of the large number of defaults during the crisis, creditors and lenders have become more cautious and currently (December 2015) consider scores in the 760 range to be excellent.

-Q: How can I get my FICO score with my credit report, and do I need to get my scores from all three credit bureaus?
+Q: How can I get my FICO score, and do I need to get my scores from all three credit bureaus?

 A: You can get all your FICO scores by visiting MyFICO.com.
 You should request FICO scores from all three credit bureaus.
 Financial institutions may choose one of the three scores to make their credit decision.
 Some may choose two and others may choose all three scores.

-Q: Is there any other way I get my credit report and FICO score?
+Q: Is there any other way I get my FICO score?

-A: When you apply for a loan or mortgage, the financial institution will pay to get your credit report and FICO score.
+A: When you apply for a loan or mortgage, the financial institution will pay to get your FICO score.
 They may share the information with you, if you ask.
 Some credit card companies provide a free FICO score to their members.